Text-to-Table: A New Way of Information Extraction: Experiments

-\textbf{Evaluation:} We evaluate the performance of a method based on the number of correct non-empty cells in the tables (i.e., we ignore empty cells).
-To judge whether a cell is correctly generated in the table, we use not only its content but also its row header and column header to ensure that the cell is on the right row and right column.
-Exact match is used to compare the content of the generated cell and the ground truth.
-We adopt precision, recall, and F1 score as evaluation measures.
-We calculate the measures on each generated table and then take the average on all tables.
+\textbf{Evaluation:} We evaluate the performance of a method based on (1) the number of correct headers and (2) the number of correct non-header cells.
+We adopt the F1 score as the evaluation measure.
+For each table, we compare the set of predicted results $\mathbf{y}$ against the set of ground-truth $\mathbf{y^*}$.
+Precision is defined as the percentage of the correctly predicted results among the predicted results, i.e., $P = \frac{1}{|\mathbf{y}|} \sum_{y\in\mathbf{y}} \max_{y^*\in\mathbf{y^*}} O(y, y^*)$.
+Recall is defined as the percentage of the correctly predicted results among the ground-truth, i.e., $R = \frac{1}{|\mathbf{y^*}|} \sum_{y^*\in\mathbf{y^*}} \max_{y\in\mathbf{y}} O(y, y^*)$.
+Finally, $F1=2/(1/P + 1/R)$.
+Here, $O(\cdot)$ denotes a way of similarity calculation.
+We consider three ways: exact match, chrf~\citep{DBLP:conf/wmt/Popovic15} and rescaled BERTScore~\citep{DBLP:conf/iclr/ZhangKWWA20}.
+Exact match conducts an exact match between two texts.
+Chrf calculates character-level n-gram similarity between two texts.
+BERTScore calculates the similarity of BERT embeddings between two texts.
+For non-header cells, we use not only the content but also the header(s) to ensure that the cell is on the right row (and column), and calculate the similarity $O(\cdot)$ as the product of header similarity and cell content similarity.\footnote{As shown in Figure \ref{fig:rotowire_example}, the tables in the dataset contain empty cells.
+The empty cells do not contain information.
+Therefore, we ignore the empty cells and only use the non-empty cells in the evaluation.} We evaluate the measures of a generated table and then take the average on all tables.
+This evaluation assumes that the order of rows and columns is not important.
+We find that this assumption is applicable to the four datasets and many real-world scenarios.
 We also evaluate the percentage of output sequences that cannot represent well-formulated tables, referred to as error rate.